For young athletes and the fans who cheer them on, fall is a magical time of year, filled with promise and possibilities for the new season.

 But whether you’re blocking and tackling beneath the Friday Night Lights, sliding into second on the baseball diamond, or leaping skyward for a spike on the volleyball court, the potential for a sports injury is as much a part of the game as winning and losing.

-As head orthopaedic surgeon for the TCU athletics program and Chief of Sports Medicine at UT Southwestern’s Monty and Tex Moncrief Medical Center in Fort Worth, I see and treat everything from hamstring pulls and shoulder strains to broken bones and ACL tears.
+Our sports medicine and orthopaedic specialists treat everything from hamstring pulls and shoulder strains to broken bones and ACL tears.
 Some are unavoidable, but there are preventive steps athletes can take to reduce their chances of having their season sidelined.

 For instance, dehydration can play a key role, especially in the excessive heat in North Texas.
 By decreasing circulation, blood supply, and flexibility in your muscles, significant dehydration can make you more susceptible to a strain.
 It can also slow down your reaction time – so if a player is coming to tackle you, your brain and nerve endings might not fire quickly enough to signal your muscles to move out of the way.